 In general, cockroaches don’t like the cold at all.
 They are cold-blooded creatures that don’t thrive too well in extremely cold conditions.

 They always slow down at cooler temperatures and may even go into a hibernation-like state if the temperature drops below freezing.
 In that case, they will starve and eventually die.
 That’s why they prefer to nestle in the warm areas of the AC unit.

 Therefore, if your air conditioner is set below 77°F, it is too cold for roaches and they will head off to seek a warmer place somewhere else.
-Since they hate cold air, it’s advisable to set your thermostat to cool below 77°F. Lower indoor temperatures will help repel cockroaches.
+Since they hate cold air, it’s advisable to set your thermostat to cool below 77°F. Lower indoor temperatures will help repel cockroaches in your Northeast Georgia home.
 Turning up the AC may not reduce your electricity bills but at least your home will be cockroach-free.